- Published on

 rustykey\mm.turner

-- The tester then discoverd through bloodhound that the
+- I then discovered through bloodhound that the

-mm.turneruser is a member ofDelegationmanagersGroup. - Which means this user can act on the behalf of the
+mm.turneruser was a member ofDelegationmanagersGroup. - Which meant this user could act on the behalf of the

-Domain Controller (DC). - Firstly, the tester granted the
+Domain Controller (DC). - Firstly, I granted the

 DC$account, the permission to delegate authentication toIT-Computer3$account.